-Our Board presently has seven directors: Christopher Bowden M.D.; Kevin S. Boyle, Sr.; James Huang; Robert W. Postma; Mary Thistle; Jaime Vieser; and Holger Weis.
-Each of Dr. Bowden, Mr. Huang, Mr. Postma, Ms. Thistle, Mr. Vieser and Ms. Weis was previously elected by the stockholders.
-Mr. Boyle was appointed as a member of our Board effective August 30, 2021, and is standing for election to our Board for the first time.
+Our Board presently has seven directors: Kevin S. Boyle, Sr.; Robert J. Hofmeister, Ph.D.; James Huang; Robert W. Postma; Mary Thistle; Jaime Vieser; and Holger Weis.
+Each of Mr. Boyle, Mr. Huang, Mr. Postma, Ms. Thistle, Mr. Vieser and Mr. Weis was previously elected by the stockholders.
+Dr. Hofmeister was appointed as a member of our Board effective March 30, 2023 in connection with the resignation of Christopher Bowden.

-On April 15, 2022, our Board nominated all of our existing directors for election at the Annual Meeting.
+On April 14, 2023, our Board nominated all of our existing directors for election at the Annual Meeting.
 If elected, each of our proposed nominees has consented to serve as one of our directors, to hold office until our next annual meeting of stockholders and until his or her successor has been duly elected and qualified, or, if sooner, until his or her earlier death, resignation or removal.
 Proxies cannot be voted for a greater number of persons than the number of nominees named in the proxy statement.
 If any director nominee should withdraw or otherwise become unavailable to serve, the proxies which would have otherwise been voted for that director nominee may be voted for a substitute director nominee selected by our Board.
 We are not aware of any reason that a nominee will be unable or unwilling to serve as a director.